OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 If such a suspicion cannot be eliminated within thirty (30) days, XING reserves the right to reverse the transactions and reimburse ticket buyers for the amounts they paid for tickets.

+**3.7** Complaints/out-of-court dispute settlements for commercial event organisers

+Commercial event organisers should submit complaints about XING by e-mailing complaints@xing-events.com.
+XING will assess the complaint and inform the organiser of its decision.
+XING always strives to settle disputes out of court, and this also applies to commercial event organisers.
+Should XING not be able to resolve a complaint with a commercial event organiser, XING is prepared to seek an out-of-court settlement with mediators registered with the Hamburg Chamber of Commerce.

 4\.
 Fees, billing, invoicing, payment terms